Horned Frogs looking to become bowl eligible

 Chad Glasgow, a member of Gary Patterson's first staff at TCU, returned in 2012 as the Horned Frogs' safeties coach following a one-year stint as defensive coordinator at Texas Tech.

 In 2014, all three TCU safeties (Sam Carter, Chris Hackett and Derrick Kindred) earned All-Big 12 honors.
-Hackett's six interceptions tied for the Big 12 lead while ranking seventh nationally.
+Hackett's seven interceptions led the Big 12 and tied for fourth nationally.
 Carter was a semifinalist for the Jim Thorpe Award, presented to the nation's top defensive back.

 Glasgow, a 2010 National Defensive Backs Coach of the Year by FootballScoop.com, was part of a TCU staff that helped the Horned Frogs lead the nation in total defense in each of the final three seasons (2008-10) of his first tenure with the program.

 Glasgow made an immediate impact upon his return to the Horned Frogs in 2012.
 TCU led the Big 12 in defense with all three starting safeties receiving postseason honors.
 Carter was second-team All-Big 12, Elisha Olabode was an honorable-mention selection and Hackett earned Freshman All-America accolades.